Fleming-Society/PCB-Challenge-2026/README.md

-# UCL Fleming x KCL Tech x Oxford Engineering: 2026 PCB Challenge | Sponsored by PCBWay
+# UCL Fleming x KCL Tech x Oxford Engineering x Imperial EEE: 2026 PCB Challenge | Sponsored by PCBWay

 UCL, KCL and Oxford are proud to present the 2026 PCB Challenge.
 Many thanks to PCBWay for sponsoring the prizes.